muneer78/muneer78.github.io/_posts/2024-01-02-the-travesty-of-liberalism.md

 tags: politics
 ---

-I've thought this for years, but [this comment](https://crookedtimber.org/2018/03/21/liberals-against-progressives/#comment-729288) from Crooked Timber explains it perfectly:
+I've tried to articulate my view of liberalism for years, but [this comment](https://crookedtimber.org/2018/03/21/liberals-against-progressives/#comment-729288) from Crooked Timber explains it perfectly:

 > There is no such thing as liberalism — or progressivism, etc.
 >